sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :Values: * Name of a file.
          * Globbing expression.
          * Regular expression.
-         * Multiple name of files or expressions.
+         * Multiple names of files or expressions.
 One per line.
 (Since 4.22.0)
 :From version: 3.36.0
 :Description:
     You can configure the transfer to wait for a file with a specific